edgedb/edgedb-rust/edgedb-tokio/src/tutorial.md

 ### Using json

-Using json is pretty comfortable for Rust user thanks to serde.
+Using json is pretty comfortable for Rust user thanks to serde and serde_json.
 EdgeDB can cast any type to json with `<json>` so just sticking that in front of a query is enough to return the same object as json:

 ```rust
 let query = "select <json>(